• American Society of Civil Engineers

 Requirements to Join

-• Must be an engineering major student at UTA
+Must be a student at UTA

-• Completed safety training provided by safety officer before fabrication phase
+Completed safety training provided by safety officer before fabrication phase

-• Must be a student chapter and national member to participate in competition
+Must be a student chapter and national member to participate in competition

 • Membership